gnecula/bond/docs/tutorial.rst

                     return [resp.code, resp.message]
                 end
             end

-   .. container:: tab-section-JAVA

-        .. code-block:: java
-           :emphasize-lines: 3-5

-           public String make_request(String url) {
-              // Spy and check if mocked
-              Optional<String> result = Bond.obs("url", url).spy("make_request");
-              if(result.isPresent()) {
-                 return result.get();
-              }
-              // The actual production code for making a GET request ...
-            }

         Just like ``bond.spy``, this annotation has effect only if ``bond.start_test`` has been called, meaning that this is a test run.
 One of the effects of this annotation is to inject a call to ``bond.spy`` with the method name as the spy point and the arguments as the observation, as shown in the code example above.

-You can read more about ``bond.spy_point`` in the :ref:`API documentation <api_spy_point>`.
+        You can read more about ``bond.spy_point`` in the `API documentation <rbond/BondTargetable.html#spy_point-instance_method>`_.
         Read on to find out what else you can do with spy point annotations.

         A spy point annotation on a method is also able to inject code to execute on every call to the method.
 This code can do multiple things, and can be controlled from the test code:

           * further decide on which invocations of the spy point they activate, based on various filters on the function arguments.
           * spy the values of the arguments, and optionally the result also.
           * control which arguments are spied and how the observations are formatted.
           * execute additional test code on each call.
           * bypass the actual body of the method and return a result prepared by the testing code, or throw an exception when the call is reached.

+    .. container:: tab-section-java

+        Sometimes you want not only to spy values from your production code, but also to replace some of those values.
+Let's assume that the code to be tested (system under test) is expected to invoke a collaborator method called ``makeRequest``, whose
+        purpose is to make HTTP requests to other services.
+You may want to spy how many times this method is called in your tests, and with what arguments, and possibly what it returns for each call.
+You also want your tests to be able to bypass the actual HTTP request and provide mock results for this function.
+This can be achieved by calling ``Bond.spy`` at the start of the method you would like to mock, and if a result was returned (which is guaranteed to be false if you are not currently testing), using that result instead of the production code.
+Note that you can also use `Bond.isActive() <jbond/bond/Bond.html#isActive-->`_ to achieve similar results
+        (see the `inline spy point example <patterns.html#inline-spy-and-mock-points>`_).
+        For example:

+        .. code-block:: java
+            :emphasize-lines: 3-6

+            public String makeRequest(String url) {
+              // Spy and check if mocked
+              Optional<String> result = Bond.obs("url", url).spy("makeRequest");
+              if (result.isPresent()) {
+                return result.get();
+              }
+              // The actual production code for making a GET request ...
+            }

 The behavior of spy points can be controlled with agents that are deployed from the test code, as shown in the following example, where the test is deploying two